DimEvil/bio_mobilization_workshop/_episodes/27-ipt-basic.md

 > ## Exercises 2: Publish this occurrence dataset on the Croatian IPT [ipt.bioportal.hr](https://ipt.bioportal.hr)
 >
-> Unfortunately, in most cases you will not have a DwC-a file availble, meaning, that you should, together with the data researcher or person who would like to publish his or her data to GBIF, create a dwc-a.
-The IPT is a good tool to create dwc-archives.
-(There are also other tools available [here for example](https://ipt.gbif.org/manual/en/ipt/latest/dwca-guide#publishing-dwc-a-manually) but we do not recommend this.
-For this exercise we prepared all the files needed to generate a dwc-a.
+> Unfortunately, in most cases you will not have a DwC-a file availble, meaning, that you should, together with the data researcher or person who would like to publish his or her data to GBIF, create a dwc-a. <br> The IPT is a good tool to create dwc-archives.
+(There are also other tools available [here for example](https://ipt.gbif.org/manual/en/ipt/latest/dwca-guide#publishing-dwc-a-manually) but we do not recommend this. <br> For this exercise we prepared all the files needed to generate a dwc-a.
-> Make sure you are logged in on the IPT instance.
+> Make sure you are logged in on the IPT instance. <br>
-> You should have recieved a pswdr and a login to the Croatian IPT instance.
+> You should have recieved a pswdr and a login to the Croatian IPT instance. <br>
-> You can find an occurrence file [here]({{ page.root }}/data/occurrence_snails.csv)
+> You can find an occurrence file [here]({{ page.root }}/data/occurrence_snails.csv) <br>
 > You can find the metadata [here](https://docs.google.com/document/d/1m5dgtcwsmPxdWpZbbgb9aa2ncWXhI197/edit?usp=sharing&ouid=106540432290122943029&rtpof=true&sd=true) **Copy paste only the minimal set of information on the right place in the IPT**
 >
 > > ## Solution